 - Saddle setback: is typically 1-4cm less than on a road bike.
 Again, this is to allow the rider opportunity to shift his or her weight in order to accommodate the greater variety of terrain encountered in a CX race relative to most road races.
 In road riding, the weight bias between front and rear axle must be very close.
 During a high speed sweeping corner on asphalt, if either wheel slides out it is usually a big problem.
 In contrast, during medium speed cornering over uneven terrain, the front wheel is more critical than the rear.
 If the rear wheel breaks loose, a good handler usually has no problem with a minor slide.
 However, if the front brakes loose, the rider must be very skilled to avoid going down.
 Thus, in off road terrain the weight bias changes to emphasize the front wheel.
 As we push the saddle further forward, we increase weight on the front axle (all other variables equal).
 This comes at the potential compromise of posterior chain muscle recruitment and support of the torso by the saddle.
 As the saddle comes forward, there is usually more reliance on quads to drive the pedals and more postural muscles will be recruited to support the weight of the thorax.

 - Crankarms: are typically the same length as used on a road bike, or sometimes shorter.
 Because of the punchy, acceleratory nature of cyclocross races, shorter cranks are desirable.
-A longer crank will tend to take away snap, which can have a big influence in the outcome of a CX race.
-If you are riding cranks which are considered “normal” for your road bike size, inseam length, foot length, type of racing and movement function, then you probably will use the same size on a cross bike.
+A longer crank will give better acceleration in a big gear from a dead stop, but will prove limiting when accelerating from moderate or high speed to very high speed, when quick leg turn over and high force are simultaneously needed.
+If you are riding cranks which are considered “normal” for your road bike size, inseam length, foot length, type of racing and movement function, then there is a good chance you will use the same size on a gravel or cross bike.
 If you are pushing the envelope on your road bike, consider sizing down by 2.5mm.
+Note that for the vast majority of all cyclists, going to shorter cranks has very little potential negatives, but riding cranks that are too long or even slightly too long is likely to have negative downstream consequences.
 If you don’t know what length cranks you should be on, start by reading this article: http://www.stevehoggbikefitting.com/blog/2011/06/crank-length-which-one/

-- Saddle height: will be the same or possibly slightly lower (by a few mm) on a CX bike.
+- Saddle height: will be the same or possibly slightly lower [by a few mm].
 A lower saddle accommodates weight shifts towards the front and rear of the saddle more readily, without putting a rider extremely far out of their optimal range of leg extension.
-Because of the high torque/ low cadence nature of cyclocross, it tends to bring out any challenges a rider has towards pedaling smoothly.
-In many cases it is advisable to error on the side of slightly less saddle extension if this is true.
+Because of the high torque/ low cadence nature of gravel and cyclocross, these events tend to bring out any challenges a rider has towards pedaling smoothly, in particular when fatigued or after hours of riding bumpy or loose terrain.

 If the bike is set up with too much saddle setback, the bars too high, or a stem that is too short, the rider will have a tendency to wash out the front wheel in corner entrances, and will have a tendency to brake more than necessary for corners as compensation.
 This is because too much weight is focused on the rear of the bike.